 conf.d/ directory that includes a logs section and the appropriate values.

 You may have some .yaml parsing errors in your configuration files.
-YAML can be finicky, so when in doubt, a good YAML validator is worth referencing.
+YAML can be finicky, so when in doubt rely on a YAML validator.

 There might be an error in the logs that would explain the issue.
-So just run the following command and check for errors:
+Run the following command to check for errors:

 sudo cat /var/log/datadog/agent.log | grep ERROR